turingschool/try-turing/backend-online/what-is-bee/index.md

 ## Goals

-- Identify the key differences between front-end and back-end engineering
+- Identify the key differences between Front-End and Back-End engineering
 - Categorize various technologies used in backend engineering

 ## What is Back-End?